jkurle/robust2sls/cran-comments.md

 # CRAN Comments for: robust2sls
 #### 20 May 2025, version 0.2.3

+* This is a resubmissions

 * Follows the email from Kurt Hornik alerting me about NOTEs in the CRAN incoming feasibility checks
 * These issues are now fixed with minor changes to function documentation and re-building the binaries
+* new: replaced links with DOIs

 ## Test environments